 2. Stock Up Cleaning Products In Your Office

-Ideally, you should hire a professional cleaning service with all the tools and equipment necessary to get the job done.
+Ideally, you should hire a professional cleaning service in the 2.
+Stock Up Cleaning Products In Your Office with all the tools and equipment necessary to get the job done.
 But if your company chooses to assign tasks to employees for ‘personal development,’ make sure you stock up on essential cleaning supplies.
 These include some microfiber cloth pieces, a broom, duster, mop, floor, and desk cleaning liquid, detergent, vacuum cleaner for the carpeted areas, and a disinfecting spray or liquid.
 These should be enough to help you maintain a clean and germ-free office.

 3. Prepare For SOPs